 The list consists of approximately 1,484 images.
 With most pages containing some 13 to 14 listings, there are some 20,000 listings.
 But many listings include the names of other members of the family, so the actual number of names may be significantly more.

-For a discussion in English of the meaning of the Award Grade assigned to a helper, see http://www.evasioncomete.org/TxtAwards2.html.
-For a French language explanation, see http://www.evasioncomete.org/TxtAwards.html.
+For a discussion in English of the meaning of the Award Grade assigned to a helper, see https://www.evasioncomete.be/TxtAwards2.html.
+For a French language explanation, see https://www.evasioncomete.be/TxtAwards.html.
+An explanation of the award grades also appears on this website in the report on the History of the Holland Office, 6801 MIS-X Detachment, the second memo (dated 28 June 1946), pp. 7-11.

 Some names are out of order.
 Usually that won’t present a problem as long as you check the page where it should be and the pages immediately before and after.
 Occasionally there are out-of-order names that are to be found at the end of the entire list of names for a particular letter of the alphabet.
 I have attempted to alert the user of the list by providing notations to that effect on the heading of the page where a name should have been as well as on the heading of the page at the end of the list for that letter of the alphabet where it actually is.
 For example, the name “Fourchaigu” should have appeared on page 993 which contains the names “Fouquet” to “Fourmaux” but instead is at the end of the last F-page, page 30011, “Fulbert” to “Fynnaert.”